bswck/knowing/README.md

 What frustrates me deeply is the ambiguity that tampers that graph.
 The ambiguity or [incompleteness](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems#Formal_systems:_completeness,_consistency,_and_effective_axiomatization) in academic books have real consequences.
 At least to me, they make it very difficult to solve tests.

-I often have tons of questions about new knowledge, but they come from very different reasons that I often only subconscious.
+I often have tons of questions about new knowledge, but they come from very different reasons that I often find only subconscious.
 I'd like to have any formal-like system that can verify them, simplify some, and point me to what the ambiguities are in the new things that I learn about the world.